Augie Cabrinha: NFL career

 In 1927, Cabrinha became the first Hawaiian-born player in the NFL when he joined the Dayton Triangles.
 As a Triangle, he was again teammates with Achiu, with both playing wingback.

 Cabrinha played three games with the Triangles in 1927, starting one.
 The first of these appearances was in the team's first game of the season, a September 18 matchup against the Green Bay Packers.
 The Triangles lost this game 14–0.

 Later life

 Brief coaching career

 Cabrinha taught at Chaminade Julienne High School in 1927 and coached the Chaminade Eagles while there.
 He returned to Hawaii in 1928 due to his father becoming ill.

 Military service

 In the 1930s, Cabrinha served in the 299th Infantry of the Hawaii National Guard.

 During World War II, Cabrinha served in the United States Army and attained the rank of captain.
 He participated in the Battle of Saipan.

 Family

 Cabrinha's younger brother, Joe, was also a Saint Louis School and Dayton Flyers football player, serving as the Flyers' captain in 1930.

 August Cabrinha and his first wife Talula (née Hayselden) had two sons, Alvin and James.
 After Talula's death in 1961, Cabrinha married his second wife, Virginia.
 Virginia died on November 15, 1978, less than four months before Cabrinha.

-Cabrinha was also the uncle of NBA player Red Rocha.